but212/archery/blog/2022-08-06-31th-docSearch.md

 local site --> server (where the app is deployed) <-- crawler  --> algolia db as indexed objects

+and your typical deploy process would be; add or update your local version, build and deploy to the server.
+The deployed would be different from your local version as the running site and local development are bascially two different things.
+As Algolia won't care about your local site, the issues of not knowing what is at stake are apparent.
+They have a Dashboard where you can update and monitor this whole process.
+If I am not wrong, I felt there are significant time-lapse for the changes to be updated.

 And they have detailed instructions and snippets or cli to go with.
 They support all major documentation platforms for jump-starters.
-So their doc gets complicated and require where you are at with your current development and what to choose from their set of tables.
+So their doc gets complicated and requires where you are at with your current development and what to choose from their set of tables.

 I find it useful to refer to their show-case sites which resemble your development interface and requirements, such as Astromers in my case.